2025 School on Analytical Connectionism

 Sponsors

-This summer course is made possible by the generous support of and the Gatsby Computational Neuroscience Unit (funded by the Gatsby Charitable Foundation).
+This summer course is made possible by the generous support of the Gatsby Computational Neuroscience Unit (funded by the Gatsby Charitable Foundation), and the Sainsbury Wellcome Centre for Neural Circuits and Behaviour (funded by the Gatsby Charitable Foundation and the Wellcome Trust).